Key Takeaways

 - Rapid Adoption: More than half of consumers expect to use AI assistants for shopping by the end of 2025, according to Boston Consulting Group (BCG).

-- Preference Shift: A McKinsey survey found that 44% of generative AI search users now prefer it as their primary search method, compared to just 31% who still favor traditional search engines.
+- Preference Shift: A McKinsey survey found that 44% of generative AI search users now prefer it as their primary search method.

 - Higher Engagement: Visitors arriving from generative AI agents are not just browsing; they are high-intent shoppers.
-Adobe analytics show they spend 32% more time on site and have a 27% lower bounce rate.
+Adobe analytics show they spend 32% more time on site.

 Analysis & Insights: The Stan Ventures Angle on the Agentic Future